October 7, 2019

 - Niching down and focusing on a unique need for your artwork, making sure you’re marketing to to your ideal customer

 And the list doesn’t end there.
-If you follow a proven system, like the one I teach in my upcoming course, you can create successful, attention grabbing listings that convert browsers into buyers.
+If you follow a proven system, like the one I teach in my signature course, you can create successful, attention grabbing listings that convert browsers into buyers.

 Selling On Etsy – Myth #3: I’m not tech-savvy enough to figure out how to run an online business through Etsy.